Umit8098/Project_Django_Rest_Framework_Flight_App_CH-12/Readme.md

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->

+- Djago Rest Framework
-- HTML
+- Swagger
-- Bootstrap4
+- Debug Toolbar
-- JS
+- Logging
-- Django Templates
+- PostgreSQL

 ## How To Use